 This is an Australian island resort where there are 11 beautiful sandy beaches on Hinchinbrook Island, including North Shepherd, Macushla and South Shepherd.
 You can enjoy absolute seclusion on several of them.

-For the energetic visitor, walking is fairly easy through the light bush sections of the park and with very little luck the walker will observe the abundant bird life for which the island is renowned.
+For the energetic visitor, walking is fairly easy through the light bush sections of the park and where the walker will likely observe the abundant bird life for which the island is renowned.
 The National park is 39000 hectares in size!
 There are many types of wildlife to be seen in and around Hinchinbrook Island.

 If you are lucky enough to be in Queensland during the Winter months of July and November, take the opportunity to visit the official Whale Heritage Site of Hervey Bay for a once in a

 Would you like to get off the highway and take the less travelled trail?
 Countless do-it-yourself experiences await you in Queensland, whether you own a 4WD or hire one on